Listen Here!All the secrets of the “The Room.”

 Fans, get ready!
 93% of your questions about the film are answered.
 If you’ve never seen the film you’ll love the tale of how this movie got made.

-If you have any other questions or any comments for Sandy or the show, email us at firstname.lastname@example.org or leave a message on our hotline, (646) 481-5476.
+If you have any other questions or any comments about Sandy or the show, email us at email@example.com or leave a message on our hotline, (646) 481-5476.

-Say something nice about our show on itunes.
+something nice about our show on iTunes.
 Come on, don’t be chicken, Cheep cheep cheep

 We recorded during Sandy’s lunch break on the Paramount lot.
 We’re in a tent, but you can still hear the wind flying by and workers working.
 I tried to cut out my audio when Sandy was talking to cut down on the background noise.
 Thanks to the sound crew at “Supah Ninjas” for recording the interview. – Adam